ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 * Reactive Streams are potentially _unbounded_: they can handle zero, one, many, or an infinite number of events.
 * Reactive Streams are _sequenced_: consumers process events in the same order in which the producer sends them.
-* Reactive Streams can be _synchronous_ or _asynchronous_: they can use computing resources (CPU cores for one computer) for parallel processing in separate stream components.
+* Reactive Streams can be _synchronous_ or _asynchronous_: they can use computing resources (CPU cores for a computer) for parallel processing in separate stream components.
 * Reactive Streams are _non-blocking_: they do not waste computing resources if the producer and consumer rates are different.
 * Reactive Streams use _mandatory backpressure_: consumers can request events from the producer according to their consumption rate.
 * Reactive Streams use _bounded buffers_: they can be implemented without unbounded buffers, which can lead to out-of-memory errors.